genesys/DX-temp-android-docs/quick_start.md

-# Quick start
+# Quick start guide

-Use this Quick start guide to set up a working chat hosted by your App.
+Use this Quick start guide to create/run/set up a working messaging client hosted by your App.

 ### System Requirements